Bye-bye, breakouts! Natural remedies to keep pimples away

 The trouble with pimples is that they are stubborn.
 As one pimple goes away, another one turns up.
 How can you eliminate them?
 Harsh chemicals are not the answer.
 Here are some common natural ingredients which have the power to clear out those blemishes.

-- Neem: A high-performing ingredient with antiseptic, antibacterial, and anti-inflammatory powers, neem is effective in minimising acne and its scars.
-This hard-working ingredient also balances the skin’s oil levels and acts as an antioxidant.
+- Neem: A high-performing ingredient with antiseptic, antibacterial, and anti-inflammatory powers, neem is effective in drying out active acne and minimizing scars.
+This hard-working ingredient also balances the skin’s oil levels, acts as an antioxidant, and has cooling properties.
+You could prepare a face pack by grinding neem leaves into a paste and combining it with turmeric powder.
+Wash off the pack after about 20 minutes.
+You could also boil the leaves and use this water to wash your face.

 Commit to a skincare routine